 Understand that loneliness is fleeting

 Like waves in the ocean, feelings ebb and flow.
-Sure, you may experience feelings of loneliness when everyone may seem like they’re okay, but that’s fine.
+Sure, you may experience feelings of loneliness when everyone seems like they’re okay, but that’s fine.
 That’s a normal human experience.
 By learning to recognise feelings of loneliness as impermanent, you gain greater perspective and avoid feelings of overwhelm.

 Hang out with other single pals